insujang/insujang.github.io/_posts/2020-04-04-go-modules.md

 ## Go projects were required to be in `$GOPATH` without Go module

+Prior to Go 1.11, All projects, not just dependent packages, must be in `$GOPATH` directory.
+Here I try to implement a Go project outside `$GOPATH`.

 ### Working Scenario: Go project with one package, outside `$GOPATH`

-Prior to Go 1.11, All projects, not just dependent packages, must be in `GOPATH` directory.
 For example, I am implementing a project named `testproject`, with one package `main` with two files `main.go` and `test_func.go` as follows:

 main.go:
 ```go